Saturday, July 19, 2008

 3. Organized criminal syndicates become more powerful as human trafficking gives them access to ready cash, huge turnover and control over enslaved human beings whom they use for petty crimes as their foot soldiers.

-4. It tears apart the fabric of families and destroys social capital in India which in turn will lead to instability and violence and an unsafe business environment.
+4. It tears apart the fabric of families and destroys social capital in

 The issue of human trafficking for prostitution or child labour is no longer a disease –it is a malaise.
 It cannot be ignored.
 It will chip away at human capital and erode our social capital.